meruff/trailhead-leaderboard/README.md

 ## Adding New Trailblazers

-To add new Users to the leaderboard, you'll need to first ensure their Trailhead profile is public.
+To add new Users to the leader board, you'll need to first ensure their Trailhead profile is public.
 In the "About Me" section at the bottom of their profile, click the Edit icon in the top right and check "Profile Public", then create a custom handle, if you haven't already.
 Now all you have to do is enter your handle into the field on the Leaderboard by clicking "Add New" at the top right.
 The